thatsus/nova-tables/README.md

 NovaTables has several popular optional components out-of-the-box.

-Search     : A text box to filter the data.
+* Search
-CSV        : A button to export the data as CSV.
+* CSV download
-Columns    : A dropdown to select which columns are displayed.
+* Column selection
-Sort       : A toggle to sort a column.
+* Sort
-Pagination : A page selector and page length selector
+* Pagination

 It also has these optional features:

-* Customizable cells, customizable header and footer space.
+* Customizable cells, plus customizable header and footer space.
 * Writes some state to the URL for copy-pasting.
 * Writes some state to cookies for user friendliness.